unclebob/spacewar/README.md

   are so weakened that they'll run from you and won't put up much of a fight.
 They can detect you at long range.
 So expect visits from the stronger Klingons.

+  Klingons are slow because they never learned dilithium catalysis.
+Any dilithium they have on board was probably stolen and is strictly used for currency.

+  Klingons can collect antimatter from O and B stars.
+You will often see them hovering around those stars to refuel.
+Klingons are also more than willing to steal antimatter from a base.

+  Klingons have the facilities on board to construct torpedos.
+This takes lots of antimatter.
+A Klingon hovering by a base or a star may be building up their arsenal.

 ## Blockades
-  Eventually, unless you stop them, the Klingons will invade your bases and take them over.
+  Klingons will sometimes invade your bases and take them over.
   Blockaded bases will not ship any materials to other bases.
 Materials manufactured by, or shipped to a blockaded base will be acquired by the occupying Klingons.